What was Leonard Cohen's net worth?

 Music Career

 In the late 1960s and into the 1970s, Cohen wrote less but instead focused on recording songs.
-He moved to the United States in 1967 to pursue a career as folk-music singer-songwriter.
+He moved to the United States in 1967 to pursue a career as a folk-music singer-songwriter.
 He was a fringe figure in Andy Warhol's "factory" crowd.
 One of his earliest entries into singing and songwriting was with artist Judy Collins.
 Cohen wrote the song "Suzanne" for Collins, which she subsequently recorded.
 He also would perform with Collins sometimes.
-Cohen also began performing at folk festivals and caught the attention of Columbia Records producer, John Hammond.
+Cohen also began performing at folk festivals and caught the attention of Columbia Records producer John Hammond.
 Hammond signed Cohen to a record deal.
 His first album, "Songs of Leonard Cohen," was released in the U.S. in 1967 but largely dismissed.
 However, it became quite popular in the U.K. when it was released in 1968.
 In 1969, he released "Songs from a Room."

 In 1971, film director Robert Altman featured several of Cohen's songs in the film "McCabe & Mrs. Miller."
-The film is largely considered a masterpiece by many critics and it is widely believed that Cohen's songs are integral to the film.
+The film is largely considered a masterpiece by many critics, and it is widely believed that Cohen's songs are integral to the film.
 In 1970, Cohen also began touring for the first time in the U.S., Europe, and Canada.
 He continued touring for much of the 1970s and performed at a number of notable festivals, like the Montreux Jazz Festival.

-In 1977, Cohen release the album "Death of a Ladies' Man," which was somewhat of a departure in sound for him.
+In 1977, Cohen released the album "Death of a Ladies' Man," which was somewhat of a departure in sound for him.
 The following year, he released a book of poetry, his first in a number of years, called "Death of a Lady's Man."
 He released a new album in 1979, "Recent Songs," that saw him return to a more traditional acoustic and jazz sound.

 In the early 1980s, Cohen co-wrote the rock musical film, "Night Magic."
 He also released an album, "Various Positions," in 1984.
 The album featured the track "Hallelujah."
 The song experienced limited success at first but then became more popular when it was covered by John Cale in 1991.
 It received even more commercial attention when it was featured in the 2001 animated film, "Shrek," as performed by Rufus Wainwright.
-Since its inception, the song has been performed by nearly 200 artist in various languages.
+Since its inception, the song has been performed by nearly 200 artists in various languages.

 Throughout the 1990s, Cohen continued producing both music and writing.
 He published "Stranger Music: Selected Poems and Songs" in 1993.
 He also released "More Best of Leonard Cohen," a best-of album, in 1997.
 For much of the 1990s, beginning in 1994, Cohen spent time at the Mt.
 Baldy Zen Center in Los Angeles.
 He was ordained as a Rinzai Zen Buddhist monk in 1996.

 After taking several years away from music, Cohen released "Ten New Songs" in 2001.
 It won him four Canadian Juno Awards.
 The following year, he was invested with Canada's highest civilian honor, the Companion of the Order of Canada.
-He released another album in 2004 entitled "Dear Heather" followed by "Blue Alert" in 2006.
+He released another album in 2004 entitled "Dear Heather," followed by "Blue Alert" in 2006.
 He toured extensively between 2008 and 2013 and then released three final albums – "Old Ideas," "Popular Problems," and "You Want it Darker."
-A posthumous album, "Thanks for the Dance," was released in November of 2019.
+A posthumous album, "Thanks for the Dance," was released in November 2019.

 Personal Life and Death